 - 5G infrastructure to provide the required features and interfaces;

 - small cells or microcells to transmit and receive; and

 - interconnected facilities to link the private 5G network to the public mobile network if required.

 The future of enterprise 5G

 Enterprise 5G is all about innovation and applications.
-What comes next depends greatly on how the U.S. -- which is currently gripped in a global 5G race with China and other countries -- takes advantage of 5G's speed, low latency and capacity to push AI, machine learning, real-time analytics and other advancements deeper into the enterprise.
+What comes next depends greatly on how enterprises take advantage of 5G's speed, low latency and capacity to push AI, machine learning, real-time analytics and other advancements deeper into their operations.